 We are committed to helping our students become well-rounded individuals, so we offer a diversified program of student activities designed to develop social and leadership skills and to make the learning experience more enjoyable.

 College Mission, Vision, & Values Mission

-Central Carolina Community College serves as a catalyst for personal, community, and economic development by empowering people through education and training.
+Central Carolina Community College serves as a catalyst for individual, community, and economic development by empowerment through accessible lifelong learning.

 Vision